Glutarate-semialdehyde dehydrogenase

-The 3 substrates of this enzyme are glutarate semialdehyde, NAD^{+}, and H_{2}O, whereas its 3 products are glutarate, NADH, and H^{+}.
+The three substrates of this enzyme are 5-oxopentanoic acid (glutarate semialdehyde), oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are glutaric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is glutarate-semialdehyde:NAD+ oxidoreductase.
 This enzyme is also called glutarate semialdehyde dehydrogenase.
 This enzyme participates in lysine degradation.